Catine ME

 Castine Kayak Adventures | photo via nettsybets

-Kayaking Bagaduce River & Penobscot Bay
+Kayaking the Bagaduce River & Penobscot Bay

-There are plenty of things to do in Castine Maine for those looking to be adventurous and outdoorsy!
+There are plenty of things to do in Castine for those looking to be adventurous and outdoorsy!
 Maine kayaking in Castine is ideal on the Penobscot Bay and Bagaduce River Watershed because of the smooth and gently flowing waters.

 Castine Cruises